In-Person Coaching

 Will you come on a walk with us?

-Yes, even if you are not having problems on the walk, we will very likely go out for a walk together.
+Yes, if you book an in-person consultation, we will very likely go out for a walk together.
 It is a great way to get to know a dog, I’ll be able to spot any related behaviours, and it will help me design a training plan that will work for him based on his strengths and weaknesses.

 How far do you travel?

-I am very happy to travel within the Dundee, Longforgan, Forfar, Broughty Ferry, Monifieth, Newport, and Tayport areas, and as far as St Andrews or Carnoustie.
+I am very happy to travel within the Dundee, Perth, Inchture, Scone, Newport and Tayport areas, and as far as Abernethy, Cupar, Glenrothes and St Andrews.
 Travel outside these areas is subject to special arrangement, but unfortunately does not include areas in the highlands, or outlying, remote, or difficult to get to addresses.
 Please ask if you are not sure.

 I’m afraid my dog might bite you, can you still help?

-Yes, absolutely, but please let me know when you get in touch.
-I don’t want to unnecessarily stress your dog, and I’d also rather not get bitten, so we’ll figure out a safe way to work together.
+Yes, absolutely, I offer online consultations which might suit you better.
+Either way, I don’t want to unnecessarily stress your dog, and I’d also rather not get bitten, so we’ll figure out a safe way to work together.

 What if I’m sick and need to change my appointment?